Frequently Asked Questions

 Yes, this is possible.
 The VOA can increase your band if they review it and decide the current band is too low.
 Our reports show you exactly what the evidence says, so you can make an informed decision before challenging.

-TaxBandCheck analyses your property across five independent data sources: the VOA’s postcode band data, 29 million EPC certificates, Land Registry price paid records, Valuation Tribunal decision records, and DLUHC planning data.
+TaxBandCheck analyses your property across six independent data sources: the VOA’s postcode band data, 29 million EPC certificates, Land Registry price paid records, Valuation Tribunal decision records, MHCLG planning data, and flood data.
 Each factor is weighted and combined into a 0–10 case strength score.
 Properties scoring above 4 have meaningful evidence of potential over-banding — those scoring above 7 have strong multi-source evidence.
 The tool doesn’t guess: every score is backed by real data.
 Only the Valuation Office Agency can formally change a band, but our scoring engine tells you whether the evidence justifies pursuing it.

 Simple cases can be resolved in weeks.
 If a new challenge needs to be submitted to the VOA, it can take 3–6 months.
 The process is free and can be done entirely online.